Scalable analysis of stop-and-go waves: Representation, measurements and insights: Data

 \section{Data}

 I-24 MOTION is a traffic instrument for the freeway traffic observation \cite{zachar2023visualization,gloudemans202324,wang2024automatic}, which is designed for the continuous freeway traffic data collection and analysis.
 It is expected to generate 200 million vehicle miles traveled (VMT) in trajectory data annually \cite{wang2024automatic}, which poses significant challenges for data analysis.
 In this paper, the I-24 MOTION INCEPTION data released by \cite{gloudemans202324} is used for the stop-and-go wave analysis with the proposed method in Section \ref{sec:method}.
 Table \ref{tab:data} summarizes the data used in this paper, including the corresponding week day of the date, vehicle miles traveled (VMT) and the mean speed (MS).
+The method input consists of virtual trajectories generated from the mean speed field, designed to address data quality issues \cite{gloudemans2024so} in individual trajectories and enable scalable measurements since traffic waves are the phenomena in between microscopic and macroscopic.
+Further details are provided in \ref{app:virtual}.

 The hyper-parameter in this paper is the critical speed $v_c$ and is examined at various values: $\{1, 5, 10, 15, 20, 25, 30, 35, 40\}$ mph.
 The search region $\mathcal{S}$ as illustrated in Figure \ref{fig:wave_case}, is defined as a rectangular area centered around a given spatio-temporal feature, extending from -0.02 miles to 0.05 miles spatially and from -5 seconds to 15 seconds temporally.
 In this context, the negative direction in space refers to the opposite direction of traffic flow, while negative values in time indicate past moments relative to the spatio-temporal feature.
+The 15-second section is chosen based on the 5-second interval for sending virtual vehicles to the field, as outlined in \ref{app:virtual}.
+The selected size should neither be excessively large nor too small; the criterion is to ensure adequate coverage of the next vehicle’s adjacent critical spatio-temporal point (either the front or tail).
+The design of looking backward in time and space is to account for specific cases where waves are stationary \cite{schonhof2007empirical} or when drivers engage in preventive driving, resulting in braking points occurring even earlier than those of the preceding vehicle.